adri326/rexpaintjs-fork/README.md

 Pixel.TRANSPARENT // the transparent pixel, will be interpreted as transparent by Image::mergeLayers Pixel::unicodeChar // the unicode character associated with that pixel Pixel::ansiString // the ANSI string for that pixel: contains the ANSI escape code for the foreground and background colors and the unicode character for the pixel
+Pixel::transparent // true if the background of the pixel is magenta (#ff00ff)

 new Color(red, green, blue) // creates a new Color Color.from(color) // clones a color